eric2umeh/awesome-books-es6/README.md

 # 📖 Javascript Course: Awesome Books ES6 <a name="about-project"></a>

-**[Javascript Course: Awesome Books ES6]** In this course, we would add, list, store and remove books using ES6.
+In this course, we would add, list, store and remove books.
+Built using JavaScript ES6.

 ## 🛠 Built With <a name="built-with"></a>